Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * annotations: use annotations everywhere in your PHP code
 * twig: symfony template solution, useless if you don't want to render template with symfony, but usefull to be able to use assets twig helper with webpack encore
 * api: api-platform to build REST api(instead of fosrestbundle)
+* react: js framework used here by api-platform for their react admin component, it's built on top of [https://marmelab.com/admin-on-rest](https://marmelab.com/admin-on-rest)
 * http: a cool library to do http call from http (you could switch it with Guzzle)
 * doctrine-migrations: based on Doctrine ORM, it make it easy to change your db during a project life
 * doctrine-fixture: also based on Doctrine to help you to add fixtures in your DB (for your tests or for project init)